AALT-Framework/poor-accessibility-apps/README.md

     ...
 }
 ```

-4 - Create your own Java Test File class (or edit MainActivityTest), and set up like this:
+4. Create your own Java test file class (or edit `MainActivityTest`) and set it up as follows:

 ```java
 @RunWith(RobolectricTestRunner.class)
 public class MainActivityTest {